 The two week deadline allows MoJ/Crown Law sufficient time to check the bill for consistency with the Act and to advise the Attorney-General accordingly, and also allows the Attorney-General to receive the advice at least a week in advance of the LEG meeting.
 If a final version of a government bill is not with MoJ/Crown Law at least two weeks in advance of the LEG meeting, the Minister sponsoring the bill should defer submission of the bill to LEG.

-The gender implications statement should say whether gender analysis has been undertaken and if not, why not.
+A gender implications statement is required in papers for the Cabinet Social Wellbeing Committee.
+The statement should say what has been done to consider the gender implications of a proposal.
 The length of the statement will vary according to the complexity of the proposed policy, the number of alternatives considered, and the extent of the costs and benefits.

 Public service departments should be familiar with the vision, objectives, and actions in the New Zealand Disability Strategy.
-Where appropriate, papers submitted to the Cabinet Social Wellbeing Committee should include a disability perspective, i.e. consideration of the impact of policies and proposals on disabled people.
-A disability perspective should be included, as appropriate, in relevant papers submitted to other Cabinet committees.
+Where appropriate, papers submitted to the Cabinet Social Wellbeing Committee should include a disability perspective, i.e. consideration of the impact of policies and proposals on people with disabilities.

 The New Zealand Disability Strategy includes information that is useful to determine whether a disability perspective should be included in a Cabinet paper.
 For further advice, relevant information can be found on the Office for Disability Issues’ website, or the Office (located in the Ministry of Social Development) can be contacted directly.